Ultimate List of 150+ Hobbies and Interests for Your Resume [+Examples & How-to Guide]

 • Highlighting the ability to see tasks through from start to finish

-Including hobbies demonstrating your technological proficiency, like coding for personal projects, engaging with maker communities, or even building computers, can make your resume stand out.
+Including hobbies that demonstrate your technological proficiency, like coding for personal projects, engaging with maker communities, or building computers, can make your resume stand out.
 In a world where technology is integral to most jobs, these skills are highly valuable.

 Technological proficiency can add value to your resume by:

-• Showing that you're comfortable with modern tools and platforms, which can be crucial for efficiency in many roles
+• Showing that you're comfortable with modern tools and platforms

 • Suggesting strong problem-solving skills